 July 17, 2015

 Ok, now for my counter review.
 For me I think the Mohican trail is missing its mtb potential.
 Although there are a few very good stretches, like dropping into the gorge before the covered bridge, the trail lacks the speed and structure that it could have in some/several areas.
 The trail seemed to consistently and unnecessarily double back on itself, and thus, unnecessarily scrub your speed.
 A little bit of this is fine, but it was overkill imo.
-Oftentimes there were overly tight turns just as you were starting to get some good speed and momentum.
 Too many unnecessary tight turns do not make for a great mtb trail imo.
 Similarly, the builders added many many short ups on potentially long downhill runs.
 These seemed completely unnecessary and again killed your momentum and a lot of the downhill fun potential.

 I can understand why some Midwest trails double back on themselves all the time simply because they are dealing with a lack of available land.
 But one thing Mohican SP does not lack is land, even where the trail is currently laid out.
 Mohican has available land and superb topography to build an exceptional mtb trail.
 IMO, they need to reroute various portions of the trail, opening it up in some places and using the hills more in other places.
-All in all, I feel Mohican is a great workout in a BEAUTIFUL forest, but not a great ride (a good ride for sure).
+All in all, I feel Mohican is a great workout in a BEAUTIFUL forest, but not a great ride.
 In comparison, I feel that Berryman in Missouri is a similarly big demanding ride in the Midwest, but with a much better lay out.
 And the Potawatomi in Michigan is not as demanding and hilly but also has a much better lay out.
 Finally, here is the most helpful map I have found for Mohican on the net.
 The state park map is not very helpful. http://s230.photobucket.com/user/i69whitey/media/mohican.jpg.html